skaderli/WaveBreaking/README.rst

 .. image:: docs/README.gif
     :alt: wavebreaking gif

 WaveBreaking is a python package that provides detection, classification and tracking of Rossby Wave Breaking (RWB) in weather and climate data.
 The detection of RWB is based on analyzing the dynamical tropopause represented by a closed contour line encircling the pole as for example in Potential Vorticity (PV) fields.
-By applying two different breaking indices, regions of RWB are identified and differenct characteristics of the breaking events such as area and intensity are calculated.
+By applying three different breaking indices, regions of RWB are identified and different characteristics of the breaking events such as area and intensity are calculated.
 The tracking routine provides information about the temporal evolution of the wave breaking events.
 Finally, the implemented plotting methods allow for a first visualization.

 The detection of RWB is based on applying a wave breaking index to the dynamical tropopause.
 The WaveBreaking package provides to different RWB indices:

 * **Streamer Index:** The streamer index is based on work by `Wernli and Sprenger (2007)`_ (and `Sprenger et al. 2017`_).
 Streamers are elongated structures present on the contour line the represents the dynamical tropopause.
 They can be described by a pair of contour points that are close together in their geographical distance but far apart in their distance connecting the points on the contour.
 Further description can be found `here <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.

 * **Overturning Index:** The overturning index is based on work by `Barnes and Hartmann (2012)`_.
-This index indetifies overturning structures of the contour line that represents the dynamical tropopause.
+This index identifies overturning structures of the contour line that represents the dynamical tropopause.
 An overturning of the contour line is present if the contour intersects at least three times with the same longitude.
 Further description can be found `here <https://occrdata.unibe.ch/students/theses/msc/406.pdf>`_.

+* **Cutoff Index:** The Cutoff Index provides information about the decaying of a wave breaking event.
+From a Potential Vorticity perspective, a wave breaking event is formed by an elongation of the 2 PVU contour line.
+These so-called streamers can elongate further until they separate from the main stratospheric or tropospheric body.
+The separated structure is referred to as a cutoff (`Wernli and Sprenger (2007)`_.

 .. _`Wernli and Sprenger (2007)`: https://journals.ametsoc.org/view/journals/atsc/64/5/jas3912.1.xml
 .. _`Sprenger et al. 2017`: https://journals.ametsoc.org/view/journals/bams/98/8/bams-d-15-00299.1.xml